anynines/a8s-demo/README.md

 # after installation.
 ```

+Next we want to install a8s Backup Manager to backup and restore later on in
+the demo the a8s data service instance.

-The a8s Backup Manager components require AWS credentials.
+The a8s Backup Manager components require AWS credentials to manage
+backup files on S3.

+FIXME: store them in 1password somewhere?
+Discuss with sales engineer
+how approach certain things.
+For the time being, you need an AWS access key id and secret access key for
+the bucket `a8s-postgresql` in the region `eu-central-1` with read-write
+permissions.

 Insert AWS access credentials into the following files:
 - `./access-key-id`
 - `./secret-access-key`

-Install a8s Backup Manager components:

 ```shell
 kubectl create secret generic aws-credentials \